 What Exactly Is a Graphic Drawing Tablet with Screen?

-A graphic drawing tablet with a screen is an interactive monitor that you draw on directly with a stylus.
-Think of it as a specialized second monitor for your computer that’s designed for creativity.
-Unlike traditional, screen-less tablets where you draw on a blank surface while looking at your computer monitor, a pen display shows your artwork right under your pen.
+A graphic drawing tablet with a screen is an interactive monitor designed specifically for digital art, functioning as a specialized second display for your computer.
+Unlike traditional screen-less tablets where you draw on a blank surface while viewing a separate monitor, a pen display shows your artwork directly under your pen.
+This direct feedback loop is the single biggest advantage of a graphic drawing tablet with screen, making the creative process more natural and efficient.

 Key Benefits of Drawing Directly on the Screen